stakhanovist/queue/README.md

 Install it using [composer](http://getcomposer.org).

-Add the following to your `composer.json` file:

 ```
-"require": {
-    "stakhanovist/queue": "~0.1",
-}
+composer require "stakhanovist/queue"
 ```

 ## License

-Stakhanovist Queue is licensed under the [BSD 2-Clause License](https://github.com/stakhanovist/queue/blob/master/LICENSE) except as otherwise noted.
+Stakhanovist Queue is licensed under the [BSD 2-Clause License](https://github.com/stakhanovist/queue/blob/master/LICENSE) except otherwise stated.

-As this library started as a refactoring of the [`Zend\Queue` library](https://github.com/zendframework/ZendQueue) code, for source code parts still used the original [New BSD License](https://github.com/stakhanovist/queue/blob/master/LICENSE.ZF) is retained.
+As this library initially started as a refactoring of the [**Zend\Queue** library](https://github.com/zendframework/ZendQueue) code, for source code parts still used the original [New BSD License](https://github.com/stakhanovist/queue/blob/master/LICENSE.ZF) is retained.

 ---